Guide to Dev Mode

 Learn how to use plugins in files →

-Check out the Plugins for Dev Mode playground file for a more hands-on approach ->
+Check out the Plugins for Dev Mode playground file to learn about Dev Mode plugins hands-on.

 Figma for VS Code